yesnik/html-css-guides/display.md

 - `grid-template-columns:`
   - `60px 200px 60px;` - we have 3 columns
   - `1fr 50px 50px;` - two right columns have fixed width, first column occupies free space
+  - `min-content min-content min-content;` - three columns that will have min content width
+  - `max-content max-content;` - two columns that will have max content width
   - `1fr 60px;`
   - `1fr 2fr;`
 - `grid-template:` (It's a shorthand property for defining grid columns, grid rows, and grid areas)